Upgrade Your Teaching For $10 Or Less

 Cost: Price varies.

-Okay, this suggestion might be creating a little more physical clutter, but having tangible evidence of student projects, collaboration, and fun times in the classroom are a great investment in the future.
+Okay, this suggestion might be creating a little more physical clutter, but having tangible evidence of student projects, collaboration, and fun times in the classroom is a great investment in the future.
 Print them off, hang them up, share them with colleagues and use them in your classroom displays next year, or for parent conferences.
-If you never print them, look at them or share them, why bother backing them up and transferring them from device to device.
+If you never print them, look at them, or share them, why bother backing them up and transferring them from device to device.
 Use it or lose it.

 Cost: Varies.
 Online printing services run deals for 99 prints for $0.99.

 Develop a community service project and a plan to implement it next year.
 Figure out how to use your existing curriculum to make the world a better place.
 Find inspiration in a local, real-world problem.
 Do the legwork now and introduce it when student engagement is floundering.
 A dual investment in the future.

 Spend time reflecting and evaluating why/how you do things.
 You could finally start that blog or see Reflective Teaching Prompts.

 Cost: varies, most are free.